SummaryRead the full fact sheet

 Complementary therapy is known by many different terms, including alternative therapy, alternative medicine, holistic therapy and traditional medicine.

-A wide range of treatments exists under the umbrella term of ‘complementary therapy’.
-Each treatment has its own unique theory and practice, which makes it difficult to offer a blanket definition.
-Perhaps a simple definition can be reached by comparing the philosophy of complementary therapies with that of modern (conventional) medicine.
+A wide range of treatments exists under the umbrella term of ‘complementary therapy’, which makes it difficult to offer a blanket definition.
+Complementary therapies are ones used alongside conventional medical treatments.

 Complementary therapies and conventional medicine

-You don’t always have to choose between conventional medicine and your preferred complementary therapy.
+You don’t have to choose between conventional medicine and your preferred complementary therapy.
 They can often work well alongside each other.
-However, it is important to tell your doctor and your complementary therapist of all drugs, treatments and remedies you take.
-Herbs and homeopathic remedies can sometimes interact with prescription drugs and cause side effects or interact with conventional medicines.
+However, it is important to tell your doctor and your complementary therapist of all drugs, treatments and remedies you take or use.
+Herbs can sometimes interact with prescription drugs and cause side effects or interact with conventional medicines.

-Never stop taking prescribed medications, or change the dose, without the knowledge and approval of your doctor.
+Never stop taking prescribed medications, or change the dose, without first discussing the matter with your doctor.

 Use of complementary therapies